ra.config.yml

 Middleware

 Lifecycle hooks that let you intercept and modify every step of the agent loop.
-Define them inline in config or as TypeScript files.
+Define them inline in config, as TypeScript files, or as shell scripts / arbitrary binaries.

 # ra.config.yml